Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 10. Being just plain finicky

 Changes in diet can cause sickness in kittens, making them more susceptible to disease, low blood sugar and dehydration.
-For proper kitten health care, the kitten diet should be complete and balanced.
+For proper kitten health care, your kitten's diet should be complete and balanced.
 You can introduce your kitten to various textures and forms.
 However, it’s best to do this gradually while monitoring their stool quality.

 It’s important to note that in all cases where a kitten isn’t eating, you should seek veterinary care quickly.